This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Activity after your procedure:

-You will need to rest your arm or leg used for the procedure as much as possible.
+You will need to rest and limit pressure on your catheter site.
 You will not be able to lift anything heavy for at least 48 hours.
 You will need to limit stair climbing for the first 48 hours and plan most of your activities on one level of your home.
 Ask your healthcare provider when you can return to work and your daily activities.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Before Coronary Angioplasty and Intravascular Stent Placement (Ambulatory Care)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.